pyccel/pyccel/developer_docs/wrapper_stage.md

 ### Array module variables

-Arrays are not compatible with C. Instead the wrapper prints a function which returns a pointer to the module variable as well as it's size information to make the information available from C.
+Arrays are not compatible with C. Instead the wrapper prints a function which returns a pointer to the module variable as well as its size information to make the information available from C.

 ### Functions